eshun/Luckysheet/docs/about/sponsor.md

 ## Why sponsor

-If you run a business and is using Luckysheet in a revenue-generating product, it would make business sense to sponsor Luckysheet development: it ensures the project that your product relies on stays healthy and actively maintained.
-It can also help your exposure in the Luckysheet community and more people pay attention to your products.
+If you run a business and is using sheet in a revenue-generating product, it would make business sense to sponsor sheet development: it ensures the project that your product relies on stays healthy and actively maintained.
+It can also help your exposure in the sheet community and more people pay attention to your products.

-Of course, individual users are also welcome to buy author a glass of juice if Luckysheet has helped you in your work or personal projects 😋.
+Of course, individual users are also welcome to buy author a glass of juice if sheet has helped you in your work or personal projects 😋.

 ## How to sponsor

-Luckysheet is an MIT-licensed open source project with its ongoing development made possible entirely by the support of these awesome [**backers**](#sponsors-list).
+sheet is an MIT-licensed open source project with its ongoing development made possible entirely by the support of these awesome [**backers**](#sponsors-list).
 If you'd like to join them, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/mengshukeji).
 - [Become a backer or sponsor on Open Collective](https://opencollective.com/sheet).